-The EAG developed a second consultation paper and draft EPIQ-RN Accreditation Standards.
-The second paper raised the issues arising from the first stage of consultation for which the EAG, SAAC and/or the ANMAC Board decided further consultation was required.
+The EAG developed a second consultation paper and draft EPIQ RN Accreditation Standards.
+This paper raised the issues arising from Stage 1 for which the EAG, SAAC and the ANMAC Board decided further consultation was required.
 ANMAC placed these documents on its website and distributed them to stakeholders.
 Another electronic survey was made available so stakeholders could again provide feedback.